 If you think it rained more than usual this year, you’re right.

-The data is in on Chicago flooding in 2020.
-This spring, the city broke rainfall records.
-May will be remembered for dramatic scenes of the Chicago River overflowing its banks.
-The deluge shut down business in the Willis Tower.
-Basements all across the city and suburbs flooded in 2020.
+The data is in on Chicago flooding in 2021.
+The city broke rainfall records.
+June will be remembered for dramatic scenes of Chicago streets closed due to flooding.
+Basements all across the city and suburbs flooded in 2021.

-You can count on it happening again and again.
+You can count on it happening again this year.

 Why Do Chicago Basements Flood?